 Python Decisions and Looping

 Learning Python gives the programmer a wide variety of career paths to choose from.
 Python is an open-source (free) programming language that is used in web programming, data science, artificial intelligence, and many scientific applications.
 Learning Python allows the programmer to focus on solving problems, rather than focusing on syntax.
 Its relative size and simplified syntax give it an edge over languages like Java and C++, yet the abundance of libraries gives it the power needed to accomplish great things.
-In this project you will create a guessing game application that pits the computer against the user.
+In this tutorial you will create a guessing game application that pits the computer against the user.
 You will create variables, decision constructs, and loops in python to create the game.
 Note: This course works best for learners who are based in the North America region.
 We’re currently working on providing the same experience in other regions.

 In a video that plays in a split-screen with your work area, your instructor will walk you through these steps:

 Python Variables and Input

 Python Decision Constructs

 Your workspace is a cloud desktop right in your browser, no download required

 In a split-screen video, your instructor guides you step-by-step

 I would say this course is completely for beginners to practice their skills and understand the use of control structures, loops and functions.
 Overall course is good foundation for beginners.
 Thanks

 It is very very basic project on python , I think you should go if you don't know how to write basic python language in a right way for a specific problem .This project is for beginner only .